Lahey Hospital & Medical Center Site Facilities

 Interhospital Gastroenterology Rounds

 This rotating monthly conference brings Boston's major teaching hospitals together to present and discuss fascinating cases.
-The Lahey Clinic sponsors the event one month out of the year with the fellows presenting and briefly discussing the most unique and interesting cases seen in the preceding year.
+Lahey Hospital sponsors the event one month out of the year with the fellows presenting and briefly discussing the most unique and interesting cases seen in the preceding year.

-Sponsored by the Division of Colorectal Surgery, this weekly conference covers a broad range of clinical problems confronting both the gastroenterologist and the surgeon on an in-patient and out-patient basis.
+This monthly conference covers a broad range of clinical problems confronting both the gastroenterologist and the surgeon on an inpatient and outpatient basis.
+Each GI and Colon Rectal fellow presents one conference yearly.

 Hepatology Lecture Series